Premises Liability Should Not Be Taken Lightly

 MARTA BUS Claim

-For liability premises to be valid, the defendant must be invited onto the premises.
-If you are trespassing on private property and you happen to injure yourself, the premises liability law will have no substantiality in court.
+Also, the injured person must have been invited onto the premises.
+If you are trespassing on private property and you injure yourself, you will likely have no claim.

 What Damages are Recoverable in Atlanta Premises Liability Claims?